YYHEggEgg/HappyGenyuanImsactUpdate/README.md

 In v2.0+, You'll also receive message if update process has been finished, so you can know it at once.

+## If you don't know where the game directory is
+You can find the launcher path first:

+- Select the launcher link and right click
+- Choose "Open File Location"

+Then you got it.
+So the game directory is usually located at "launcher path\ `Genyuan Imsact Game` ".
+If you have downloaded the pre-download package from official launcher, the two update package will be in it too.

 ## Usage
 You should have the following things: